PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 HEADLESS=1 make px4_sitl gz_x500
 ```

-It is also possible to specify use the above `make` command to specify a desired world.
+It is also possible to use the above `make` command to specify a desired world.
 To do so, simply concatenate the desired world to
 the desired vehicle.
 For example: If you want to run the windy world with the `x500` vehicle you can specify: `make px4_sitl gz_x500_windy`.
 If no world is specified, PX4 will use the default world.
 The supported worlds are listed below.